znikolovski/L738/README.md

 #### IDE

 The lab will use Visual Studio Code as the IDE and screenshots will be of Visual Studio Code.
-IntelliJ, Eclipse are also perfectly valid IDEs to work in.
+IntelliJ, Eclipse are also great IDEs to work with.

 See [Set up a Local AEM Development Environment](https://helpx.adobe.com/experience-manager/kt/platform-repository/using/local-aem-dev-environment-article-setup.html) for detailed instructions.